MSc Botany Syllabus

 Phycology

 Also referred to as Algology, Phycology is a subdiscipline of Botany that focuses on the study of algae.
 In the aquatic ecosystem, algae are important as primary producers.
-Algae have a pivotal role in ecology as they are a vital element of food chains, especially in the planktonic forms.
+Algae have a pivotal role in ecology as they are a vital element of food chains, especially in their planktonic forms.
 Further, in coastal areas, there are several large species of algae that are used as supplement food sources by humans.
 Studying Phycology under the MSc Botany syllabus, you will learn about the different forms of algae organisms such as eukaryotic, prokaryotic as well as photosynthetic along with their role in ecology.

 Microbiology

 Another subdiscipline added under the MSc Botany syllabus is Microbiology.
-It is the study of various microscopic organisms such as bacteria, protozoa, viruses, archaea and fungi.
+It is the study of various microscopic organisms such as bacteria, protozoa, viruses, archaea, and fungi.
 In Microbiology, you will be studying physiology, ecology, cell biology, evolution, and clinical aspects of microorganisms, including host response to these agents

 Also Read: BSc in Microbiology syllabus